The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case: Generating Heavy Tails Using Transformations

-Adapting the skew Lambert W $\times$ $F_X$ input/output idea\footnote{Most concepts, terminology, and methods of the skew Lambert W case relate one-to-one to the heavy tail Lambert W RVs presented here.
-Thus for the sake of concision I refer to \citet{GMGLambertW_Skewed} for a detailed account and background information of the Lambert W framework.} (see Fig.\ \ref{fig:LambertW_heavy_flowchart}), Tukey's $h$ RVs can be generalized to \emph{heavy-tailed Lambert W $\times$ $F_X$ RVs}.
+Adapting the skew Lambert W $\times$ $F_X$ input/output idea\footnote{Most concepts and methods from the skew Lambert W $\times F_X$ case transfer one-to-one to the heavy tail Lambert W RVs presented here.
+Thus for the sake of concision I refer to \citet{GMGLambertW_Skewed} for details and background information on the Lambert W framework.} (see Fig.\ \ref{fig:LambertW_heavy_flowchart}), Tukey's $h$ RVs can be generalized to \emph{heavy-tailed Lambert W $\times$ $F_X$ RVs}.